-It is easy to imagine how things can go wrong from here: data accidentally shared publically, sent to the wrong recipient, saved on unauthorised computers, all with a simple click.
+It is easy to imagine how things can go wrong from here: data accidentally shared publically, sent to the wrong recipient, saved on unauthorized computers, all with a simple click.
 In other words: data loss just waiting to happen.
-How can companies protect themselves from this very real threat to their data’s security?
+How can companies protect themselves from this very real threat to their data security?
 This is where content aware protection comes into play.

 1. Easy to Define Sensitive Information

 CAP policies in Endpoint Protector can be built in a few easy steps.
 Administrators must first define sensitive information as it applies to their company’s needs.
-Endpoint Protector already has definitions for the most common types of protected data: personal identifiable information, credit card numbers, source code, regular expressions etc. It also offers the possibility of protecting data by file type or name or defining custom content to serve specialized needs.
+Endpoint Protector already has definitions for the most common types of protected data: personally identifiable information (PII), credit card numbers, source code, regular expressions, etc. It also offers the possibility of safeguarding data by file type or name or defining custom content to serve specialized needs.

-Admins group these categories of sensitive data into blacklists to which CAP policies can then be applied.
-They also have the option of defining whitelists, which will contain exceptions to the blacklists.
+Admins group these categories of sensitive data into denylists to which CAP policies can then be applied.
+They also have the option of defining allowlists, which will contain exceptions to the denylists.

 2. Easy to Build Policies

-After the blacklists are defined, administrators can simply define a policy by choosing which operating system it will apply to, which exit points should be monitored (web browsers, instant messaging applications, cloud services etc.) and what actions should be taken when the policy is violated.
-Namely whether it should be reported, blocked or both.
+After the denylists are defined, administrators can simply define a policy by choosing which operating system it will apply to, which exit points should be monitored (web browsers, instant messaging applications, cloud services, etc.) and what actions should be taken when the policy is violated.
+Namely, whether it should be reported, blocked, or both.

 3. Compliance Support

 With many countries now adopting data protection regulations, from the Middle East to Japan, from the EU General Data Protection Regulation (GDPR) to the California Consumer Privacy Act (CCPA), it seems no company will be spared the burden of compliance.
-Data protection regulations in general aim to protect individuals’ privacy and certain categories of sensitive information.
+Data protection regulations, in general, aim to protect individuals’ privacy and specific categories of sensitive information.

 Taking these very pressing concerns into consideration, the Endpoint Protector team built predefined CAP policies that aim to help organizations on their road to compliance.
-Special profiles for GDPR, PCI DSS and HIPAA compliance were built, that, once selected, can support companies’ efforts to protect sensitive data that falls under the jurisdiction of these regulations.
+Special profiles for GDPR, PCI DSS, HIPAA, and LGPD compliance were built that, once selected, can support companies’ efforts to protect sensitive data that falls under the jurisdiction of these regulations.
 At the same time, due to the high number of predefined policies for personal information, organizations can easily build profiles for compliance with their local data protection regulations.

 4. A Multitude of Exit Points

-It’s hard to guess what sort of software or third-party services your employees are using.
-They might differ depending on which part of the world you do business in or the technical expertise of your work force.
-Companies might therefore be hard pressed to define which exit points they should monitor.
+It’s hard to guess what software or third-party services your employees are using.
+They might differ depending on which part of the world you do business in or the technical expertise of your workforce.
+Companies might therefore be hard-pressed to define which exit points they should monitor.
 Luckily, Endpoint Protector makes things easy for admins: a comprehensive list to choose from is offered.

 5. Detailed Reports